alexandertrefz/essence/packages/website/protocols.md

 	<- items::sort()::firstItem()
 }
 ```

+A descendant may re-provide a Method its ancestor provides.
+The descendant's
+body is the one that answers, at a call and through a bound alike — the same
+"replace, whole name" rule a Namespace's own Method follows.

+Two clauses may reach one ancestor, and the WEAKEST grant wins: a Protocol some
+clause grants outright does not carry another clause's `where`.
+Note that a
+Method fulfilling a conditional clause carries that clause's bound, so it can
+not also fulfil an unconditional one — writing the same condition on both
+clauses is what a Namespace in that shape wants.

 A `where` clause can not stand on an extension
 (`where-on-protocol-extension`): a condition bounds one of the declaring